Simversity/literature/docs/orm.md

 ```

 ###update
-Update a bulk of documents matching the query, with a update specifier
+Update a bulk of documents matching the query, with a update specifier.

+Things to remember while updating:

-*  Upsert is blocked.
-Refer to https://github.com/Simversity/blackjack/issues/1051
+*  All Upsert operations are blocked.
+Refer to [Issue 1051](https://github.com/Simversity/blackjack/issues/1051) for details.
 *  Writes are safe by default.
+The default write_concern is 'w'.
 *  Multi is enabled by default.

 Definition